 Although statistically more men than women get hooked by sexually-charged images and videos, pornography is an equal-opportunity destroyer.
 Men and women, married and single, Christian and unbeliever, young and old – it affects them all.
 Our sexualized society spends multi-billions of dollars on this.
 It starts young; your ten-year-old (or younger) can watch it on their cell-phone while riding the bus to school.
-(That’s a whole article – or book – in itself!)
+(As a parent, you may appreciate this article about kids and sex.)

 So what is a Christian to do?
 Refusing to address pornography is putting your head in the sand, especially if you’re married or contemplating marriage.
 But as with all human brokenness God has an answer – if you’re addicted, if your spouse is addicted, or if you want to proactively protect your marriage.

 Pornography and Relationships

 Pornography, like any addiction, lessens your ability to be stimulated by and enjoy the real thing.
 Those images stay in your head a long time.
 Pornography is all about sexual stimulation without having to do the work of intimacy.
 It skews a person’s brain about what sex was intended to be, what men want, and what women want.
 It makes sex all about self-gratification, and that’s one of the big reasons why pornography is never acceptable for a believer.